KL0010/POS_IMS/README.md

 <br/><br />
 <b>Note: Receipts table to Sales relationship will be added in final phase of POS construction.</b>

-Owin OAuth2 is the backbone of Authentication and Authorisation component.
-Due to Owin, Technical and User documentation for Authentication and Authorisation will be available after the 21/7/2024, when component has been rolled out.
+Technical and User documentation for Authentication and Authorisation will be available after the 21/7/2024, when component has been rolled out.